GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 *Expected Return Maximization.*
 To guide learning, the agent seeks to maximize the cumulative rewards it collects over time.
-This objective is formalized as the return, defined as follows:
+This objective is formalized as the return:
 $
   G_t = sum_(k=0)^(+ infinity) gamma ^k r_(t+k+1)
 $